 Please note: In recent years health insurance has been extended over the summer only if students are registered for fall courses.
 This means that in the spring of the 2nd year, musicology students should automatically apply for pre-doctoral standing in order to register for MUHI 701.
 This should be approved and registration completed by May 15.
-Once qualifying exams and all other requirements have been met, students should then apply for Candidacy.
+Once qualifying exams and all other requirements have been met, students should then apply for Candidacy, using the form on the Forms page on the SGS website.